primasio/primas-api-doc/README.md

 Primas is built upon DTCP.
 A lot of APIs are transferring data in the DTCP standard.
 Check [this document](./dtcp.md) for a detailed explanation about DTCP and its usage in Primas.

+### API Batch Post

+APIs creating object, such as posting article, creating group, sharing article, all support batch post.
+Batch post can only be used with JSON format posting.
+To post in batch, simply pass a JSON array whose elements are the same group of metadata passed when creating a single object.
+The returning `data` field becomes an array containing the corresponding data for each metadata in the same order then.

 ### API Categories